Blacksujit/ChatSphere/README.md

 <img src="https://media.giphy.com/media/JWuBH9rCO2uZuHBFpm/giphy.gif" width="300" alt="Data Visualization">

 In an age where information is both abundant and overwhelming, the quest for clarity and reliability has never been more critical.
-Enter the Taipy News & Affairs Chatbot—a revolutionary tool designed to transform how we engage with the world's most pressing topics.
+Enter the Chatsphere News & Affairs Chatbot—a revolutionary tool designed to transform how we engage with the world's most pressing topics.
 From the latest headlines to cutting-edge technology and intricate foreign affairs, this chatbot is your personal guide to staying informed.

 ## The Story Behind the Curiosity and Innovation: